814-865-7488 sustainability@psu.edu

 Autumn GrahamAutumn graduated from Penn State in the spring of 2022 with a B.A. in journalism.
 She was a teaching assistant for biological sciences, wilderness literature, and introductory chemistry at Penn State.
 Additionally, she served as a camp counselor for Shaver’s Creek Outdoor School, where she enjoyed seeing the eyes of the young explorers light up as they participated in outdoor programming centered around developing ecological consciousness.
 Through these various experiences, Autumn developed a passion for mentorship.
 Currently, Autumn is working under the guidance of Jen Anderson (Shaver’s Creek program director and biology instructor) in the Biological Science (BISCI) course.
 Autumn served as the moderator for Joshua: Teenager vs. Superpower.

 Jake Hohner — Jake is a junior majoring in Biochemistry & Molecular Biology, with a minor in Chemistry.
 He is the Public Programming Intern at Penn State Sustainability where he helps to select films and speakers for public events and coordinate the logistics and promotion of Penn State’s public programming.
 Jake is also an active member of Penn State’s EcoReps student sustainability ambassadors program and has been since coming to Penn State.
 In EcoReps, he is the Athletics Relations Assistant Programming Coordinator, where he works to further the Zero Waste Initiative in the President’s box during football games as well as expand the initiative into other sporting events.
-Jake served as the moderator for Newtok and Gather.
+Jake served as the moderator for Newtok and Gather and An Injury to One.

 Martina Kernosh — Martina is a third-year Landscape Architecture student and the Director of student communications for the Student Farm Club.
 She is passionate about food and cooking, as well as creating an equitable and sustainable future.
 Martina served as a post-film panelist for Gather